1. What You Are Worried About

 You can adapt this as an internal or public checklist.

-1. Identify high-risk AI workflows where AI or automation can submit filings, approve decisions, or move client or customer assets.
+- Identify high-risk workflows where a human, system, automation, or AI agent can submit filings, approve decisions, move client or customer assets, or change critical records.

-5. Record every approve, refuse, and override as a sealed, tamper-evident artifact under the firm’s control.
+- Record every approve, refuse, and supervised override as a sealed, integrity-verifiable decision artifact under the firm’s control.

-7. Run new AI workflows initially in “observe-only” mode, to identify and address governance gaps before full enforcement.
+- Run new governed workflows initially in observe-only mode, to identify and address governance gaps before controlled enforcement.

 4. Questions to Ask Firms and Vendors